benmiller314/cdm2021spring/plans/lesson-21.md

 ## EXT: Group Studio While I Synthesize

+As time allows, get to work on achieving baseline or pushing beyond it.

-<div class="alert alert-success">As always, please set yourself some <a href="http://bit.ly/cdm2021spring-notes">studio goals in the doc</a>; set a timer, leaving the last 5-10 minutes for an exit note; and then write that exit note on what you were able to achieve / what your next steps are, adding it to your initial goals back in the doc.</div>
+<div class="alert alert-success">As always, please set yourself some <a href="http://bit.ly/cdm2021spring-notes#heading=h.khzy1t6kv8as">studio goals in the doc</a>; set a timer, leaving the last 5-10 minutes for an exit note; and then write that exit note on what you were able to achieve / what your next steps are, adding it to your initial goals back in the doc.</div>

 <p class="text-center"><strong>Don't forget to save and commit as you go!</strong></p>